310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Madara %}
-Heheh.
-Everyone puts on a mask at festivals, so even gods can blend in.
+Heh.
+During festivals, everyone puts on a mask, so even gods can blend in.

 During these moments when people look the same and aren’t their usual selves, they interact with and talk to each other, growing fond of one another.
-That's why I love festivals.
+That's why I looove festivals.

 We’re not like other people.
 But *here*, we can be happy just like everyone else.

-Now, Kanata-san… Show your smile to your household—to your family.
+Now, Kanata-san… Show your smile to your household — to your family.

 Let them know that you’re fine, that you're living happily as an idol… Show them that you feel that way, to give them peace of mind.

 You’re their hope.
-Their dreams, their happiness—All of it.
+Their dreams, their happiness — All of it.
 After all, you’re their god.

-That's why they become uneasy when you start being gloomy…
+That's why they become uneasy when you start being gloomy.

 This time around, you started saying selfish things to them, and your feelings clashed with theirs…

-So that must’ve made them really worried.
+So that must’ve made them reaaally worried.
 That’s exactly why you need to show them with pride that you’re okay right now.

-It’s probably rough to be treated like a god when you just want to be human, but… Having faith in God is a strong emotion similar to love, and not getting anything in return for their love probably makes them feel left out.
+It’s probably rough to be treated like a god when you just want to be human, but…

+Having faith in God is a strong emotion similar to love, and not getting anything in return for their love probably makes them feel left out.

-So your most important duty in all of this is to meet that need.
+So your most important duty in aaall of this is to meet that need.
 That would do for now.

 We have long lives ahead of us, so you can take your time thinking about what to do after this.
 {% endbubble %}